ubergeek42/weechat-android/Readme.md

 ## Bug Reports and Feature Requests Welcome!
 Please report any bugs or feature requests here on github(See the Issues tab), or send me an email: kj@ubergeek42.com.
-You can also ping me in #weechat on freenode(I'm also in the mostly inactive #weechat-android).
+You can also ping me in #weechat-android on freenode.

 Please include the Build Identifier found in the about screen if possible.